-Last season, Goldman continued to make his mark in IU Wrestling history by taking the Hoosiers to the NCAA Championships for the 20th time under his leadership, the most by any coach in school history, surpassing Charlie McDaniel.
-McDaniel led the Hoosiers to 19 NCAA appearances over 26 years.
+Last season, Goldman continued to make his mark in IU Wrestling history by taking the Hoosiers to the NCAA Championships for the 22nd time under his leadership, the most by any coach in school history (Charlie McDaniel led the Hoosiers to 19 NCAA appearances over 26 years).
 Goldman has taken at least one wrestler to the NCAA's every season.
-His 253 career dual match victories are also a school record.
-His .650 career winnings percentage is second all-time and the best of any IU coach since 1945.
+His 271 career dual match victories are also a school record.
+His .636 career winnings percentage is second all-time and the best of any IU coach since 1945.

 Under the guidance of Goldman, Angel Escobedo became the first four-time All-American in school history.
 Escobedo left Bloomington as one of, if not the most, decorated grappler to ever don the Cream and Crimson with a national championships, four trips to the All-America podium and ranking second all-time in both career wins and pins at IU.

 Indiana's six automatic qualifiers in 2009 under the new qualifying standards implemented by NCAA were the third most in the Big Ten Conference.

 The 2007-08 season ended with a 12th place finish in the team standings at the NCAAs.
 Escobedo led the way with his national championship run in the 125-lbs. weight class.
 It marked the third time in a four-year span that one of Goldman's wrestlers won the 125-lbs. title after Joe Dubuque did so in 2005 and 2006.

 Goldman reached a coaching milestone on Feb.
 3, 2008, when he guided the Hoosiers to a 23-9 win over Michigan State, his 200th career coaching victory.
 Goldman tied his own school record by leading a total of eight NCAA Qualifiers to the NCAAs that season, marking the third time Goldman has done so.
 Goldman originally set the record back in 1994.